top of page

 - Yes, if: You're older or have a compromised immune system, as probiotics can support immune function.

-- Consider Alternatives: If you're pregnant, breastfeeding, or have any health concerns – always consult a healthcare professional.
+- Consider Alternatives: If you're pregnant, breastfeeding, or have health concerns – always consult a healthcare professional.

 Frequently Asked Questions